fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Additionally, C# 8.0 will introduce the `class?` constraint.
 This is syntax sugar for an attribute that will decorate the class, informing consumers that `T` is a nullable reference type.
 So `class` and `class?` are distinctly different things in C# now.

-**Recommendation:** Change to emit as a `class` constraint but with the same attribute decorating the class that C# uses.
+**Recommendation:** Change this in F# 5.0 to emit as a `class` constraint but with the same attribute decorating the class that C# uses.

 #### Compatibility with existing not struct constraint